enspirit/bmg-website/src/content/docs/reference/Operations/allbut.md

 ### Requirements

-The specified attributes must be part of the input relation's header.
+The specified attributes must be part of the input relation's heading.

 ### Examples